-High-Intensity Interval Training (HIIT) is one of the most time-efficient and results-driven fitness methods available today.
-It combines short, intense bursts of physical activity with brief recovery periods, keeping your heart rate elevated and your metabolism firing.
-This form of exercise stimulates fat loss, enhances cardiovascular health, and improves insulin sensitivity—all in less time than traditional workouts.
+High-Intensity Interval Training (HIIT) is one of the most effective and time-efficient workout methods today.
+It combines short bursts of intense exercise with brief recovery periods, keeping your heart rate elevated and your metabolism firing.
+This dynamic format helps burn fat, strengthen the heart, and improve insulin sensitivity — all in significantly less time than traditional workouts.

 Prioritising your health and fitness journey?
 Choose a health insurance plan that matches your proactive lifestyle—with free annual check-ups, fitness-based rewards, and OPD coverage.
 Compare plans built for wellness.